-Sept 28, 2018: Several Postdoctoral positions available on the topic of
+October 16, 2020: Postdoctoral position available on the topic of

 Further details on how to apply can be found under this link (this is an advert for several jobs, click the link 'Theoretical Multi-Messenger Astrophysics').

 For questions concerning the positions please contact Stephan Rosswog.